 Probably the most well-known security measure but still overlooked by many is the use of complex and long passwords.
 Your admin password should contain capitals, lowercase, numbers and symbols to be as secure as possible.
 The longer the better.
 If you use the generate password button in WordPress > Users, it generates one for you.
 Copy, paste and save this new complex password somewhere only you know where it’s stored.
 The best passwords are the ones even you can’t remember!

 WordPress & Plugin Updates

 Similarly, plugins are updated for your benefit and often the updates are for code fixes and security purposes.
-It’s also important to keep the number of plugins you’re running to minimum and only downloading plugins with good review ratings and large numbers of user downloads is highly recommended.
+It’s also important to keep the number of plugins you’re running to a minimum and only downloading plugins with good review ratings and large numbers of user downloads are highly recommended.

 Monitoring, Malware Scanning & Alerts